All About Ms. Huffman

 I have lived in Richlands for the majority of my life.
 I lived in Wilmington, NC for eight years.

 I am very close to my family and I spend a lot of time with them.
-I have a five year old nephew that brings so much joy to my life.
+I have a six year old nephew that brings so much joy to my life.

 I love to travel.
-Some of my favorite places I have traveled to are: Japan (I have been twice); Texas (Austin and San Antonio); New York City; Washington D.C.; and Charleston, SC.
+Some of my favorite places I have traveled to are: Paris (I just went this summer); Japan (I have been twice); Texas (Austin and San Antonio); New York City; Washington D.C.; and Charleston, SC.
 I also like to go to the North Carolina mountains and to the beach.

 In June of 2010, I had the opportunity to spend two weeks in Japan as a part of my graduate school program.
 While there, I was able to visit schools and see how their education system compares to ours.
 It was an amazing experience and I enjoy sharing what I learned with my students.